Your checker color

 ● Game info: See the list of moves played during the simulation, as well as the resulting pip.
 The latter is not visible at all times to also train you in calculating the pip count.

 ● Statistics: Find your performance level for each type of game as well as your Error Rate for all games played.
+Please note that only your first answer is recorded in the statistics (shares, custom positions, and replayed blunders are not counted).

 ● Custom Position: manually enter a backgammon position, for example from a real game.
 This is an easy way to review your decisions after a game, understand what you could have played differently, and practice situations that cause you problems.

-Technical data
+Technical data - General

 ● MBT uses the GNU Backgammon engine to provide simulations and analysis.